Achievable logoAchievable logo

 Visual field processing

-• Ensures both brain hemispheres process input from each eye, crucial for depth perception and binocularity.
+• This organization ensures that both brain hemispheres receive input from each eye, which is important for depth perception and binocularity.

 Parallel processing